TL;DR

 • Principle of least privilege for agents.
 Every AI agent should have the minimum access required for its function.
 A customer-facing chatbot does not need database write access.
 An internal summarisation tool does not need email-sending capability.
 Audit what your agents can reach.

 • Input sanitisation and output filtering.
 Any data fed to an AI agent from external sources (customer inputs, web scraping, third-party APIs) must be sanitised.
-Products like Lasso Security's MCP Gateway and Protect AI's Guardian enforce context guardrails and monitor prompts in real time.
+Resources like Lasso Security's MCP Gateway and Protect AI's Guardian enforce context guardrails and monitor prompts in real time.
 Budget $500–2,000 AUD/month depending on usage.

 • Human-in-the-loop for high-risk actions.
 Any AI agent action involving financial transactions, data deletion, credential changes, or external communications should require explicit human approval.
 This is a design choice, not a product — and it's free to implement.